MiguelMJ/Answerable/README.md

 Answerable is a Python program that learns from your answers in Stack Overflow and use them to find questions that you could answer.

-It follows respectful crawling methods, as adding a delay between calls and checking the [`robots.txt`](https://stackoverflow.com/robots.txt) file of the site.
+It follows respectful crawling methods, like adding delays between calls and consulting the [`robots.txt`](https://stackoverflow.com/robots.txt) file of the site before any fetch.

+**This project is still under development.**